wjdenny/wjdenny.github.io/content/@2023shankaiahgari_heart.md

 ---
-tags: "🕮"
+tags:
+  - 🕮
+aliases:
-alias: "The Heart of West Liberty"
+  - The Heart of West Liberty
-draft: false
+draft: true
 ---
 # The Heart of West Liberty
 [[Sahithi Shankaiahgari]] wrote this article for the [[Daily Iowan]].